Tame Your Inner Critic in 8 Steps

 Jess Baker is a Chartered Business Psychologist and Associate Fellow of the British Psychological Society.
 She has worked across a wide range of industries designing and delivering global programmes on leadership development, employee engagement, and assessment methods.

-Jess is an experienced leader, a passionate coach, and an engaging facilitator.
-Jess has trained in stand-up comedy, gives her expert opinion on BBC Radio, is quoted in women’s magazines, and speaks at national wellbeing conferences and festivals.
+She is an experienced leader, a passionate coach, has trained in stand-up comedy, and is said to be an engaging facilitator.
+Jess gives her expert opinion on BBC Radio, is quoted in women’s magazines, and speaks at national wellbeing conferences and festivals.

-Jess is also a Trustee of BelEve UK, providing leadership programmes in schools for girls aged 8-18.
+Jess is also a Trustee of BelEve UK, providing leadership programmes and careers opportunities in schools, online and in the community for girls aged 8-18.

 What they say…